pts/tinygpgs/README.txt

   instead, but that can be >400 times slower (~162 times for SHA-1) than hashlib with OpenSSL.
 * Only for zip and zlib (de)compression, the standard Python module zip.
-* Only dor bzip2 (de)compression, the standard Python module bzip2.
+* Only for bzip2 (de)compression, the standard Python module bzip2.
 * Only for interactive passphrase prompts, the standard Python module getpass.
 (Use --passphrase or similar to avoid the prompt.)